 In previous versions of our long term development statement, we talked about how our customers' requirements and use of our network are changing as we see the growth of renewable energy supplies in the UK.
 We also set out how we were developing our long term forecasting and modelling capability to ensure that we can continue to develop reliable and efficient networks.
-The two key models we have discussed were:
+Data on emerging exit connections that could impact our future demand forecast are logged and tracked for inclusion in future forecasts e.g., Data centres could have a significant impact if connected in large numbers.